 With COVID 19 protocols shutting down our local schools, its up to parents and caregivers to keep some of those educational elements going (or at least something to keep those kids busy!).
 The Allied Arts Education Project Teaching Artists have put some of their classroom workshops into more home based tutorials that we hope you’ll find helpful.
 Just like our lessons in the classroom, many of these tutorials not only touch on how to make art, but tie in with other lessons like science, history or physics.
-More will be popping up in the coming days, so check back frequently!
 Happy arting!

 Creative Composition – Not a Drawing Class

 In Art, Composition is the way you arrange things in your picture – or whatever else you’re making!.
 The Composition makes a HUGE difference in what people think when they see it.
 Let’s learn to get creative with your Compositions.

 Find a simple outline shape of something and cut it out to use as a pattern.
 Cutting it out of heavy paper or light cardboard makes it

 easier to trace.
 Find something simple.
 Old coloring books are good.

 Don’t worry about fancy drawing now.
 That’s not what this lesson is about.
 It’s about making your Compositions more creative, remember?